 Hon.
 Timothy L. Easter graduated from the School in 1989.
 Following five years in private practice, he served as an Assistant District Attorney and Victim Witness Coordinator in the Twenty-First Judicial District.
 Judge Easter served as Circuit Judge for the Twenty-First Judicial District from 1998 to 2014 when he joined the Tennessee Court of Criminal Appeals.
 Judge Easter serves on the Board of Directors of 21st Drug Court, Inc.

 Kathryn Reed Edge, Esq. graduated from the School in 1983.
 She served as general counsel and Deputy Commissioner of the Tennessee Department of Banking (now Financial Institutions).
-She is currently a member of Butler Snow where she specializes in the organization of the new banks and bank holding companies and in representing financial services companies.
+She retired from Butler Snow where she specialized in the organization of the new banks and bank holding companies and represented financial services companies.
 Ms. Edge is the past president of the Tennessee Bar Association, the Marion Griffin Chapter of the Lawyers Association for Women, and the Legal Aid Society of Middle Tennessee and the Cumberlands.
 She was named to Nashville Business Journal’s 2017 Power 100 Dealmakers and taught the Banking course at the School from 1993 to 2016.

 Senator Albert Gore, Sr. [1907-1998] graduated from the School in 1936.
 Senator Gore served in the United States House of Representatives from 1945 to 1953.
 He served as a member of the United States Senate from 1953 to 1971.
 Senator Gore was a vocal champion of the Federal Aid Highway Act of 1956.
 He graduated from Gordonsville High School in 1925, earned a history degree from Middle Tennessee State Teachers College (now MTSU) in 1932.
 Following his career in the Senate, Senator Gore returned to Nashville to practice law and teach at Vanderbilt Law School.
 He also served on the Board of Directors of Occidental Petroleum Co. and as chairman of the Island Creek Coal Company in Lexington, Kentucky.